waleedmebane/allsembly-prototype/misc/notes.md

 The betting is also supposed to give an incentive to contribute evidence since evidence is needed to change other participants' judgements about the question, whether the position will be supported by the end, or their levels of confidence in those judgements.
+It may also be an incentive to seek out evidence, so as to take advantage of potentially currently undervalued positions.

 Bets work in the following way:
 If I bet 70 cents against your 30, I am expressing my confidence that the final valuation will be greater than or equal to 70 cents, and I promise to pay you the difference if the final valuation is lower.